 If you ever want to jump back in time and get a glimpse 19th century Texas lifestyles, consider checking out one of these abandoned ghost towns in Texas.

-Not sure which ones are near you?
-We’ve included a map of Texas ghost towns at the bottom of this blog post to help you find them!
+We’ve included a map of all the TX ghost towns at the bottom of this blog post to help you find them!

 Cool Ghost Towns in Texas to Visit